UBC-MDS/DSCI_522_group_31/reports/report.md

 Prior to fitting the model, we looked at how the distribution of each of the features in the training set varies between the two classes (revenue
 generator: orange, not a revenue generator: blue).
-This visualization shows us overlap in the distribution of features across the two target classes, although their spreads differ in some cases.
+This visualization shows us overlapping in the distribution of features across the two target classes, although their spreads differ in some cases.
 As a result, we opted to include all features in the initial analysis and subsequently try to use RFE to better guide us at feature selection.

 <div class="figure">